White-Rabbit-Lab/browser-extension/docs/architecture/_templates/research.md

      Core Technologies, Programming Languages, Frameworks & Libraries, Tools & Development Environment, Concepts & Patterns, APIs & Services

+   Research Methodology Guidelines:
+   a.
+Information Gathering Process:
+      - Use Context7 MCP for latest library documentation
+      - Use DeepWiki MCP for repository structure analysis
+      - Use WebSearch for current best practices and tutorials
+      - Use npm view for package metadata and statistics
+      - Check GitHub issues for known problems and community solutions

+   b.
+Evaluation Criteria (apply consistently to all options):
+      - Technical Fit (30%): How well it solves the specific problem
+      - Performance (25%): Bundle size, runtime performance, benchmarks
+      - Developer Experience (20%): Learning curve, documentation quality, API design
+      - Maintenance (15%): Update frequency, community size, issue resolution time
+      - Security (10%): Known vulnerabilities, security track record

+   c.
+Documentation Requirements:
+      - Record all sources consulted in Appendix
+      - Include specific queries and commands used
+      - Note any limitations or gaps in available information

 4. CONTENT GUIDELINES
    - Title: Clear description of the research topic
    - Status: Must be one of: In Progress, Completed, Archived